codinggujarat/Create-A-Responsive-Smart-Service-Token-User-Management-System-backend/DEPLOYMENT-STEPS.md

 2. Add your domain (e.g., `api.myapp.com`)
 3. Follow the DNS configuration instructions provided

+## Step 7: Redeploy Both Services

+After making these changes, redeploy both your frontend on Vercel and backend on Render to ensure all fixes are applied.

 ## Troubleshooting Common Issues

 ### 404 Errors on Client-Side Routes